WAHID-QANDIL/Foody/README.md

 - Offline detection with a dedicated no-internet dialog.

 ## Architecture
+#NOTE:
+# THE CREDENTIALS WITHIN THIS APP IS FOR DEMONSTRATION ONLY AND IT HAS BEEN DELETED RN, SO MAKE SURE TO REPLACE YOUR OWN KEYS, AND TOKENT, FROM SECURITY WISE DON'T PUT YOUR KEYS IN PROJECT FILES, INSTEAD YOU CAN EASILY ADD THEM INTO `BUILD.CONFIG` OR CREATE VARIABLES IN YOUR WORKING ENV.

 The app follows a layered, MVP-style structure with clear separation of concerns: